justkorix/lightspeed-backbin-discount/README.md

 2. Click **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret**
 4. Add these two secrets:
-   - Name: `LIGHTSPEED_API_KEY`
+   - Name: `LIGHTSPEED_API_TOKEN`
-     - Value: Your Lightspeed API key
+     - Value: Your Lightspeed Personal Access Token
-   - Name: `LIGHTSPEED_ACCOUNT_ID`
+   - Name: `LIGHTSPEED_DOMAIN_PREFIX`
-     - Value: Your Lightspeed account ID
+     - Value: Your store's domain prefix (e.g., `strangeadventures` from the URL)

 **How to get your Lightspeed credentials:**
-1. Log into Lightspeed Retail
+1. Log into Lightspeed Retail POS (X-Series)
-2. Go to Setup → API → Personal Token (or API Clients)
+2. Go to **Setup** → **Personal Tokens**
-3. Create a new token/client if needed
-4. Copy your Account ID and API Key
+3. Click **Create Personal Token**
+4. Give it a name like "GitHub Automation"
+5. Copy the generated token (this is your `LIGHTSPEED_API_TOKEN`)
+6. Your domain prefix is the first part of your Lightspeed URL:
+   - Example: If your URL is `https://strangeadventures.retail.lightspeed.app`
+   - Your domain prefix is: `strangeadventures`

 ### 4. Enable GitHub Actions